 In personal life, you can find me in the wilderness looking for geocaches or hiking, buying too many books and recently trying to figure out this parenting thing.

 Born and raised in the UAE, I'm half British, half Lebanese, and grew up in various countries across the Middle East, Africa and Europe.
-Now based in the north of the UK, I live with my wife Steph and 1-year old son Remy.
+Now based in the UK, I live with my wife Steph and 2-year old son Remy.

 I love terrible jokes, beautifully crafted sandwiches and looking at designer houses I will never live in.
 I like to occasionally torment my son with my piano playing and spend more time than is probably reasonable making lists of things, à la High Fidelity.